panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 Unfortunately, `for...of` cycle cannot iterate over the properties of `person` object.

 And the answer is seen from the error message: `TypeError: person is not iterable`.
-Clearly, `for...of` cycle requires an iterable collection to iterate over its items.
+The `for...of` cycle requires an iterable collection to iterate over its items.

-So, the first rule of thumb wheather a data structure is iterable is whether it is accepted by `for...of`.
+So, the first rule of thumb whether a data structure is iterable is whether it is accepted by `for...of`.

 Having this warm-up experiment, let's state stricter what an iterable is in the next section.